pingcap/docs/tikv-control.md

 > **Note**
 >
 > The command will expose data encryption keys as plaintext.
 In production, DO NOT redirect the output to a file.
+Even deleting the output file afterward may not cleanly wipe out the content from disk.